 Pieris and the Technical University of Munich ("TUM") initiated discussions within the second quarter to clarify, expand and restructure their 2003 license agreement (the "TUM License"), including the parties' obligations under that License.
 The TUM License assigns or exclusively licenses to Pieris certain intellectual property related to Pieris' Anticalin platform technology.
 The parties' recent discussions relate to revised commercial terms and to re-initiate additional collaborations between faculty at TUM and Pieris.
-The Company believes it is reasonably possible that these discussions may lead to an increase in Pieris' financial obligations associated with the TUM License, including amounts due for 2017 and 2018 activities recorded as of June
+The Company believes it is reasonably possible that these discussions may lead to an increase in Pieris' financial obligations associated with the TUM License, including amounts due for 2017 and 2018 activities recorded as of September 30, 2018.

-30, 2018.
 These discussions may also lead to an increase in Pieris' collaborative research activities with TUM.
-An amended and restated license agreement has not yet been completed, however, and the potential financial impact is not currently estimable.
+An amended and restated license agreement has not yet been completed.
+The potential financial impact is estimated to be up to \$2.7 million for amounts related to 2017 and 2018 sub-licensing activities and will be recorded as additional research and development expense once the amounts become probable and estimable.